 CONSTRUCTION 003: AXIAL/REGIONAL

-Performed at the Southbank Centre, London: 24th Jan 2019
+Performed by the LCO at the Southbank Centre, London: 24th Jan 2019

 Our experience of music is not only inherently spatial but can also be analogous to our experience of the space in which it is played.
 We often talk about the shape, structure, form, direction and depth of a piece of music in a way which makes us think about music as if it were physically tangible, much like the objects and surfaces which define our physical, spatial environments.
 Dimensional concepts then have the capacity to become nuclei of musical ideas where distance and direction can become strategies for organising the “architecture” of music.